3 Easy steps to get started with Bluebeam Drawings

 Go to drawings.bluebeam.com and login using your Bluebeam Studio credentials.
 If you don’t have an account already created, you can make one on the login page under “Create Account”

-Once logged in, you’ll have the ability to create a project (if you’re a user with uploader permissions from step 1), or select a project name that you’ve been invited into to view.
+Once logged in, you’ll have the ability to create a project.
+But only if you’re a user with uploader permissions from step 1).
+Alternatively, you may elect a project name that you’ve been invited into to view.

 You’ll see any existing Bluebeam Studio projects you’ve created or are a member of.
 To add PDFs from your Studio project into the Bluebeam Drawings project, select the project name from the list.